matt-cart/website/website/content/how-i-built-this-website-(Part-1).md

 matt@matt$ python run.py
 ```

 *Et viola*, by entering the URL `localhost:5000` into your favorite browser you will see your "Hello World!".
 The important thing to note is that Flask uses "routes" to decorate functions.
 The URL that is accessed determines which Python function in your project gets called, and ultimately what gets served back to the user.
-For instance, in the above Python code, change `@app.route("/")` to `@app.route("/test")`.
-Now, accessing the URL `localhost:5000` does nothing, but accessing `localhost:5000/test` serves the "Hello World!" page.

-### Configuring your Flask project
+### Configuring a Flask project

-Flask projects are frequently structured in the following fashion:
+Next, clone my [minimal Flask repository](https://github.com/matt-cart/minimal-website-demo) into a new folder.

+In the previous example, the website was entirely contained within a single Python script.
+This is great, but it will struggle to capture some of the complexity and sophistication we hope to implement.
+The demonstration repository is structed as follows:

 ```
 ├── run.py